abumq/easyloggingpp/README.md

 You may be getting this error because you are using EasyLogging++ as well as a library that is using EasyLogging++ too.
 That library has already used `_INITIALIZE_EASYLOGGINGPP`.
 Error is because logger is defined as 'extern' variable in EasyLogging++ to manage memory properly and prevent any potential memory leaks.
 Workaround to this problem is to remove your version of `_INITIALIZE_EASYLOGGINGPP`.
 This is because you cannot ask the library not to undefine it.
 You will definitely still be able to use logger in your application.

+On the other hand, if you are a library writer, once you finish your testing and your library is ready to be released, remove your version of `_INITIALIZE_EASYLOGGINGPP` and add to your library documentation to inform user to use `_INITIALIZE_EASYLOGGINGPP` in their main file (containing main function).
+This just reduces all the confusions.

 [ubuntu]: http://www.icplusplus.com/tools/easylogging/icons/ubuntu.png
 [linuxmint]: http://www.icplusplus.com/tools/easylogging/icons/linux-mint.png